Lagrangian cobordism of positroid links: Background on contact geometry

 A \emph{Reeb chord} of $\Lambda$ is a trajectory of the vector field $\partial_z$ that begins and ends on $\Lambda$.
-Note the Lagrangian projection induces a bijection between such chords and double points of $\pi_L(\Lambda)$.
-A Reeb chord of $\Lambda$ is \emph{contractible} if there exists a smooth homotopy of $\Lambda$ through Legendrian immersions that shrinks the length of the chord to zero, see \cite[Definition 6.12, Lemma 6.13]{ekholm2016legendrian}.
+Note that the Lagrangian projection induces a bijection between Reeb chords and double points of $\pi_L(\Lambda)$.
+A Reeb chord of $\Lambda$ is \emph{contractible} if there exists a smooth homotopy of $\Lambda$ through Legendrian immersions (such that the Lagrangian projections only have transverse double points throughout the homotopy) that shrinks the length of the Reeb chord to zero, see \cite[Definition 6.13]{ekholm2016legendrian}.